 Fill the bucket with water and nutrients up until the point where it reaches the plants roots, but doesn’t fully submerge the plug if possible.
 Once you’ve got your water level set and your ready to go ahead and place the lid on the bucket.
 You’ll want to gradually lower the water level as the plants roots grow to keep them about ¾ of the way submerged.

 3. The Kratky Method.

 The Kratky method is by far the simplest system available for hydroponic gardening, and with no pumps or timers of any kind involved, also the cheapest and easiest to set up.
-The method is similar to a DWC operation, using the same bucket, lid and media, but different in that there is no aeration of the water and the nutrient solution is never changed.
+The method is similar to a DWC operation, using the same bucket, lid and media, but different in that there is no aeration of the water.

 Instead, the bucket is filled almost to the top with solution and air is provided to the roots as the plants drink and the water level decreases.

 These features make it a good way to grow lettuce and other leafy greens, but plants of the fruiting and flowering varieties generally suffer under these conditions.

 For a pre-packaged single plant DWC hydroponic system that requires minimal assembly, The EZPonix Nano Kits start at $21.99.
 Or you can check out other complete hydroponic systems here.